Milk Protein

 Potential Reactions

-- Allergic reactions such as hives or anaphylaxis
+- Allergic reactions such as hives, swelling, or anaphylaxis in milk-allergic individuals

 This information is for educational purposes only and should not be considered medical advice.
 Individual reactions can vary.
 Consult a healthcare professional if you have concerns about specific ingredients.